wissens-werker/mirage-www/README.md

 - [ ] looking into client side certificates for most secure authentication of users
   - [ ] Really??? cf. [[LadderLeak-paper](https://eprint.iacr.org/2020/615.pdf)]
+- a praise of the ugly, a praise of impartial beauty...

 ## MirageOS Website